enigma-io/boundless/packages/boundless-pagination/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the rendered `.ui-pagination` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the rendered `.b-pagination` node

 - __after__ `*`
   (default `null`) arbitrary content to be rendered after the items in the DOM